-Mses.
+- (1) Includes annual retainer, supplemental retainer, Board meeting fees and Committee meeting fees for each director as more fully explained under "Compensation of Directors-Retainer and Meeting Fees." - Mses.
 Rheney and Longoria and Messrs.
-Wareing and Johnson each received a supplemental annual retainer for serving as Chairman of the Audit, Compensation, Finance and Governance Committees, respectively, in 2012.
+Wareing and Johnson each received a supplemental annual retainer for serving as Chairman of the Audit, Compensation, Finance and Governance Committees, respectively, in 2013.
 These supplemental annual retainers are described under "Compensation of Directors-Retainer and Meeting Fees" above.
 Messrs.
-Wareing and Wolff each elected to defer their respective meeting fees, annual retainer and committee chairman fee, and Mr. Crosswell elected to defer his annual retainer during 2012.

-- (2) Reported amounts in the table represent the aggregate grant date fair value of awards computed in accordance with FASB ASC Topic 718 as of the grant date.
-For purposes of the table above, the effects of estimated for - Upon the recommendation of the Governance Committee, the Board granted 5,000 shares of common stock to each non-employee director then in office as of May 1, 2012 under our Stock Plan for Outside Directors.
-The grant date fair value of the awards, based on the average of the high and low market price of our common stock on the New York Stock Exchange Composite Tape on that date, was \$20.28 per share.
-At December 31, 2012, each of our non-employee directors had 5,000 unvested stock awards. - (3) The Board does not grant stock options or non-equity incentive plan compensation to non-employee directors. - (4) In 2012, Messrs.
-Carroll, Crosswell, Wareing and Wolff and Ms. Longoria accrued above-market earnings on their deferred compensation account balances of \$26,404, \$80,016, \$21,672, \$30,784 and \$8,037, respectively.
+Wareing and Wolff each elected to defer their respective meeting fees, annual retainer and committee chairman fee, and Mr. Crosswell elected to defer his annual retainer during 2013. - (2) Reported amounts in the table represent the aggregate grant date fair value of awards computed in accordance with FASB ASC Topic 718 as of the grant date.
+For purposes of the table above, the effects of estimated forfeitures are excluded. - Upon the recommendation of the Governance Committee, the Board granted 5,000 shares of common stock to each non-employee director then in office as of May 1, 2013 under our Stock Plan for Outside Directors.
+The grant date fair value of the awards, based on the average of the high and low market price of our common stock on the New York Stock Exchange Composite Tape on that date, was \$24.50 per share.
+At December 31, 2013, each of our current non-employee directors had 5,000 unvested stock awards. - (3) The Board does not grant stock options or non-equity incentive plan compensation to non-employee directors. - (4) In 2013, Messrs.
+Crosswell, Wareing and Wolff and Ms. Longoria accrued above-market earnings on their deferred compensation account balances of \$69,124, \$33,468, \$26,291 and \$10,579, respectively.

-(5) The following table sets forth the premium paid by CenterPoint Energy and the tax gross-up payments made to our directors who participated in the executive life insurance plan in 2012:
+(5) The following table sets forth the premium paid by CenterPoint Energy and the tax gross-up payments made to our directors who participated in the executive life insurance plan in 2013: